sunlixWhyNotAvailable/byd-hud/README.md

 4. Optionally change prefered navigation settings.
 5. Choose supported navigation app from the list of supported apps and toogle `HUD`
 6. Optionally use `Send to dashboard`.
-7. If do not plan to debug - turn off `Save screenshots and detailed logs` option to prevent space clogging
+7. If do not plan to debug - turn off `Save screenshots and detailed logs` option to prevent storage clogging

 ## Known Limitations